dexidp/dex/Documentation/kubernetes.md

 ## Overview

 This document covers setting up the [Kubernetes OpenID Connect token authenticator plugin][k8s-oidc] with dex.
+It also contains a worked example showing how the Dex server can be deployed within Kubernetes.

 Token responses from OpenID Connect providers include a signed JWT called an ID Token.
 ID Tokens contain names, emails, unique identifiers, and in dex's case, a set of groups that can be used to identify the user.
 OpenID Connect providers, like dex, publish public keys; the Kubernetes API server understands how to use these to verify ID Tokens.